Skip to main content

 Protestant Misuse of Rabbinic Tradition

-Building on this rabbinic discussion, modern apologists often reinforce the same "part-for-whole" principle by pointing to narrative examples in Scripture.
-For instance, Eric Lyons (Apologetics Press) gathers passages where "after three days" and "on the third day" appear interchangeable, or where characters speak loosely about time spans:9
+Independently of this rabbinic discussion, modern apologists often appeal to a supposed Jewish way of speaking — allegedly teaching simple inclusive counting — by pointing to narrative examples in Scripture.
+For instance, Eric Lyons (Apologetics Press) gathers passages where "after three days" and "on the third day" appear interchangeable, or where characters speak loosely about time spans:13

-- Acts 10:3–30 — Cornelius spoke of an angelic vision that had occurred "four days ago to this hour".
-As Lyons observes, the phrase reflects inclusive counting: a span covering parts of four days, roughly seventy-two hours in total.
+• Acts 10:3–30 — Cornelius spoke of an angelic vision that had occurred "four days ago to this hour".
+As Lyons observes, the expression reflects inclusive counting: a span covering parts of four days, roughly seventy-two hours in total.

 We do not dispute that biblical writers sometimes used inclusive reckoning, where a part of a time span was treated as the whole.
 To repeat: the simple inclusive reckoning treats any part of a 24-hour day as a whole, while the refined reckoning (still inclusive) distinguishes day and night as separate halves, each of which could be counted as a whole.
 The question is not whether inclusive reckoning existed, but what kind of inclusive reckoning Jesus' words require.